nishadg246/High-Performance-Tools-For-Autonomous-Vehicles/README.md

 ## Quick summary of our SLAM algorithm
 The steps for SLAM are as follows:
 1. Initialize the particle filter
-..*Each particle represents a possible pose for the vehicle ..*On the first time step, set every particle to (0,0,0,0,0,0)
+  *Each particle represents a possible pose for the vehicle *On the first time step, set every particle to (0,0,0,0,0,0)

 2. Retrieve the LIDAR data
-..*Each scan contains roughly 100,000+ points
+  *Each scan contains roughly 100,000+ points

 3. Retrieve the IMU and gyro data
-..*Remember!
+  *Remember!
 Relying only on IMU and gyro data introduces drift into our map.

 4. Retrieve the timing data
-..*The sensor measurements are recorded at roughly 10Hz ..*We need to know the exact timing intervals to reduce error
+  *The sensor measurements are recorded at roughly 10Hz *We need to know the exact timing intervals to reduce error

-5. Offset each particle pose by the measured IMU and timing data ..*We want the particles to be an estimate of where the vehicle currently is
+5. Offset each particle pose by the measured IMU and timing data *We want the particles to be an estimate of where the vehicle currently is

-6. Offset each particle pose by a normal distribution ..*We'd use an actual error distribution for the timers, IMU's etc. if we had one ..*Instead, we approximate the error as being gaussian
+6. Offset each particle pose by a normal distribution *We'd use an actual error distribution for the timers, IMU's etc. if we had one *Instead, we approximate the error as being gaussian

 7. Now we use each particle pose to transform the LIDAR data back into the original reference frame